PriyankaSuruguri/Breast_Cancer_Detection/README.md

 ## Confusion Matrix:
 A confusion matrix can be used to evaluate the performance of the model, showing the number of true positives, true negatives, false positives, and false negatives.
+#### Preprocessing
+The following preprocessing steps have been applied to the images before training the model:
+- Auto-orientation: The pixel data is auto-oriented to strip any EXIF orientation metadata that might distort image alignment.
+- Image Resizing: All images are resized to 640x640 pixels to standardize the input size for the neural network.

+## Future Directions
+- Model Improvement: The model could be improved by exploring deeper architectures, such as ResNet or VGG16, or utilizing transfer learning from pretrained models.
+- Hyperparameter Tuning: Fine-tuning hyperparameters, such as learning rate and batch size, could lead to better performance.
+- Dataset Expansion: Including more diverse data from different sources can improve the generalization of the model.